Getting to Know Your Neighborhood: Fort Point

 420 D St.

-When the weather turns warm, head to the Lawn On D. This first-of-its-kind outdoor interactive park is run by the Massachusetts Convention Center Authority with financial support from Citizens Bank.
+When the weather turns warm, head to the Lawn on D. This first-of-its-kind outdoor interactive park is run by the Massachusetts Convention Center Authority with financial support from Citizens Bank.
 What began as an experiment in 2014 quickly turned into a popular outdoor playground for visitors of all ages.
 It’s open May through October and offers a fun place to relax in the sun.
-You can play a number of games including bocce, ping-pong, cornhole, and Jenga (equipment provided), as well as giant chess or lawn checkers.
+You can play a number of games, including bocce, ping-pong, cornhole, as well as giant Jenga, chess, and checkers.
 Or you can unwind on one of the iconic solar-powered, LED-illuminated circular swings.
 The park also offers concessions and hosts a variety of special happenings, like concerts, movie screenings, and sporting events.
-Straddling the South Boston Waterfront and the South Boston neighborhoods, the Lawn is accessible from anywhere in Fort Point.
+Straddling the South Boston Waterfront and the South Boston neighborhoods, the event space is accessible from anywhere in Fort Point.
+The Lawn on D is steps away from the MBTA’s Silver Line World Trade Center stop or a 15-20 minute walk from South Station.

 Getting there: By public transportation, take the MBTA Red Line to South Station and cross the bridge over Fort Point Channel.
 Or, also at South Station, hop on the Silver Line waterfront bus, which runs through the neighborhood.